nans64/kerala-test/README.md

 # How to execute the script

 1 - Clone the repo

 2 - bundle install

 3 - rails db:create

 4 - rails db:migrate

 5 - rails c

 6 - Building.importation < Execute the import script localized into the Building model

 7 - Person.importation

 8 - bundle exec rspec

 # GEM USED
-Activerecord-import < Boost the import audited < Generate data log on the fly
+- Activerecord-import < Boost the import
+- Audited < Generate data log on the fly

 # Explanation